dnbailey/learning-blog/posts/stregnths-finder/index.md

 ## StrengthsFinder Reflection

 Gallup’s StrengthsFinder 2.0 is an incredible tool for developing an understanding of your strengths.
 After taking the survey, I gained many insights, and I have a clearer picture of the ways I can contribute my strengths as a leader and educator.
 We cannot just stop with understanding our strengths.
 We must examine the strengths of those we lead.
 I agree with what Couros and Novak (2019) said in Innovating Inside the Box:

-Not to mention, we should not help develop the weaknesses of our students, but our focus should be on their strengths.
-When people feel valued, they are more likely to show up and tun in physically and mentally. (p.
+> ...we should not help develop the weaknesses of our students, but our focus should be on their strengths.
+When people feel valued, they are more likely to show up and tune in physically and mentally. — Couros and Novak (p.
 41)

 Too often in education, we spend our time and resources trying to cultivate weaknesses.
 After learning about my strengths, I cannot help but question this practice and imagine the possibilities if we were to shift our focus on strengths.
 Lopez and Louis (2009) suggest that educators who focus on strengths utilize teach strategies that reflect those strengths and focus on eliciting the acumens of their pupils.
 I understand now that I must use my endowments, but also equip my students to use their own.